dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

   prob_cat_thresh    = [];

-Setting up the **fcst** and **obs** dictionaries of the configuration file is described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+Setting up the **fcst** and **obs** dictionaries of the configuration file is described in :numref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
 The following are some special consideration for the Ensemble-Stat tool.

 The **ens** and **fcst** dictionaries do not need to include the same fields.
 Users may specify any number of ensemble fields to be summarized, but generally there are many fewer fields with verifying observations available.
 The **ens** dictionary specifies the fields to be summarized while the **fcst** dictionary specifies the fields to be verified.